Dhrumil29/Heart_Disease_Classification/README.md

 # Heart_Disease_Classification
-This system can classify heart disease using machine learning algorithm with 70% accuracy.
+This system can classify heart disease using customized machine learning algorithm with 70% accuracy.

 Dataset used : Heart Disease  (UCI Repository)